ben-schulz/foowise/README.md

 The purpose this repository to is to mechanize the underlying theory, and to demonstrate a few interesting applications.

-The relevant literature is somewhat obscure, and often hard to follow, and so I've begun to compile a reference in [the documentation folder][glossary].
+The relevant literature is somewhat obscure, and often hard to follow, and so I've begun to compile a reference in [the documentation folder](docs/glossary.md).

 (2018.05.28)